masashitsubaki/molecularGNN_smiles/README.md

 ## Characteristics

 - This code is easy to use.
 After setting the environment (e.g., PyTorch), preprocessing data and learning a model can be done by only two commands (see "Usage").
-- If you prepare data with the same format as provided in the dataset directory, your can learn our model with your data by the two commands (see "Training of our neural network using your molecular property dataset").
+- If you prepare dataset with the same format as provided in the dataset directory, you can learn our model with your dataset by the two commands (see "Training of our neural network using your molecular property dataset").

 ## Our GNN model